databricks-industry-solutions/security-analysis-tool/docs/setup/gcp.md

 > chmod +x install.sh
 >```

+> Remember that the target workspace should have a [profile](https://docs.gcp.databricks.com/en/dev-tools/cli/profiles.html) in [Databricks CLI](https://docs.gcp.databricks.com/en/dev-tools/cli/tutorial.html)

 - Run the `install.sh` script on your terminal.

 ![](../gif/terminal-gcp.gif)

-> Remember that the target workspace should have a [profile](https://docs.gcp.databricks.com/en/dev-tools/cli/profiles.html) in [Databricks CLI](https://docs.gcp.databricks.com/en/dev-tools/cli/tutorial.html)

 Congratulations! 🎉 You are now ready to start using SAT.
 Please click [here](../setup.md#usage) for a detailed description on how to run and use it.

 ## Troubleshooting
 Please review the FAQs and Troubleshooting resources documented [here](./faqs_and_troubleshooting.md) including a notebook to help diagnose your SAT setup.
-If any issues arise during the installation process, please check your credentials and ensure that you have the appropriate permissions in your Azure cloud account.
+If any issues arise during the installation process, please check your credentials and ensure that you have the appropriate permissions in your GCP cloud account.
 If you are still facing issues, please send your feedback and comments to <sat@databricks.com>.